UrkiMimi/heckdocs/docs/environment/environment.md

 *  `#!json "customData"` -> `#!json "environment"` (array)
     *  `#!json "id": string` The ID to use when looking up the GameObject.
     *  `#!json "lookupMethod": Regex, Exact, Contains, StartsWith, EndsWith` How to use the ID to search.
-NOTE: Regex will cause the longest load times, but does allow for the greatest control.
+Regex allows for the greatest control, such as future-proofing by using wildcards.
     *  `#!json "duplicate": int` How many instances of this GameObject to duplicate.
-Note: this changes the scope and all the following properties will affect the duplicated objects instead.
+This changes the scope of the command and all the following properties will affect the duplicated objects instead.
-    *  `#!json "components": object`: See below.
     *  `#!json "active": bool` When false, disables the GameObject.
     *  `#!json "scale": [x, y, z]` (floats) Sets scale of GameObject.
     *  `#!json "position": [x, y, z]` (floats) Sets position of GameObject.